Skip to main content

 Fictional versions of the final events of the Invasion have homesteaders and hired killers dying in storms of rifle fire.
 In fact, the only casualties were the Texan Jim Dudley, who contrived to shoot himself in a fall from his horse, and his fellow Alex Lowther, also a victim of a six-gun accident.
 With Nick Ray and Nate Champion dead at the KC, the final score stood at 2 to 2.

-In custody in Cheyenne the Regulators were among friends, with a properly functioning legal system.
+In custody in Cheyenne, the Regulators were among friends, with a properly functioning legal system.
 Reasons were found for excusing a number of the well-connected from trial, and with delay after delay, Johnson County faced bankruptcy paying the expenses of the prisoners.
 Finally the Regulators’ lawyer appealed for a dismissal of charges, and everybody went home.
 The war continued as a series of murders, and Tom Horn, a frontier hero turned mercenary-assassin (played by Steve McQueen in the film Tom Horn), began his dry-gulching operations, for which he was hanged in 1903.

 The TA Ranch’s weathered, patient log structures cluster beneath spreading shade trees.
 It is rather melancholy here and situated, like Nate Champion’s last stand, between the interstate and the old road.
 This, State 196, becomes Buffalo’s main street, a one-time cow trail curving between hills, with false-fronted buildings of wood, stone, and warm old brick springing up to bracket it.
 The saloon at which we thirstily stop is closed because today is Sunday.
 Farther along, the town’s one traffic light is under repair.

 The Bozeman Trail crossed Clear Creek at Buffalo, and to the north the Great Plains collide dramatically with the Rockies—sunny meadows sweeping up against the dark verticals of the Bighorns.
 The country from Buffalo to Fort Phil Kearny, seventeen miles farther along, was the scene of a hundred Indian fights in Red Cloud’s War against the incursion of settlers on the Bozeman Trail, including the Fetterman Massacre and the Wagon Box Fight.
-Not far from here Gen. George Crook had his nose bloodied twice by the Sioux and their allies, first on the Powder River in March of 1876 and again on the Rosebud in June.
+Not far from here General George Crook had his nose bloodied twice by the Sioux and their allies, first on the Powder River in March of 1876 and again on the Rosebud in June.
 From this last victory Sitting Bull, Crazy Horse, and Chief Gall drifted north to the Little Bighorn and Custer’s Last Stand, which was also the Last Stand of the Plains Indians.

 The hundred miles from Caspar to Buffalo, and another hundred north to the Custer Monument, cover a powerful span of Western history.
 When we returned to San Francisco after our trip, a mechanic looked disapprovingly under the hood of the Subaru and suggested a steam cleaning to get rid of the caked dust.
-But I would not disturb it, for that fine red dust is the stuff not merely of history but of legend.
+But I would not disturb it, for that fine red dust is the stuff not merely of history, but of legend.

 Donate